 Welcome to ZSA Resources

-The ZSA Resources website was developed to support individuals, communities and organisations to tackle suicide within their communities in the UK and beyond.
-As the ZSA takes a population approach to suicide prevention, resources aim to help meet people’s mental health needs before, during and after experiences of distress.
+The Zero Suicide Alliance (ZSA) Resources website was developed to support individuals, communities and organisations to tackle suicide within their communities in the UK and beyond.
+As the ZSA advocates for a population approach to suicide prevention, the ZSA Resources aim to help professionals meet people’s mental health and social needs before, during and after experiences of crisis.

 What can I find here?

-Introduces users to a range of examples of new and innovative practice to help support health and social care professionals support people with their mental health and work towards preventing incidences of suicide in their community.
+Our Case Studies library introduces users to a range of examples of best and innovative practice from across the UK and beyond to help support health and social care professionals care for those that struggle with their mental health and are at risk of suicide.

-Connected to the Suicide prevention Resource Map, the dashboards present key information both nationally for the devolved nations (England, Wales, Scotland and Northern) and regionally within England.
-These dashboards will help you understand the data, why it is important for suicide prevention and how it can inform decisions.
+Our Dashboards present key information nationally for England, Wales, Scotland and Northern Ireland.
+These dashboards will help you understand the data, why this data is important for suicide prevention and what you can do next.

-Workspaces is currently part of a pilot product that will provide space for collaborative working and shared learning for professionals actively involved in suicide prevention.
-Pilot only includes the North West region.
+Our Workspaces provide spaces for collaborative working and shared learning for professionals actively involved in suicide prevention.
+Workspaces included in our current pilot are for the North West and the East of England regions.

 How were these resources developed?